LTUC/amman-dotnet-401d2/Curriculum/Class07/LAB.md

 6. Accurate count of books within the library
 7. One edge case of your choice

-##Stretch Goals
+## Stretch Goals
 1. A method with the signature of: `public bool IsAvailable(T book)` that determines if a book is available.
+(Hint: use the `.Equals()` helper)
-2. Add the ability to Find a specific book by "Author" or "Title" of the book.
+2. Add the ability to Find a specific book by "Author" or "Title" of the book.(You may need to set a restrction on `T`)

 ## README
 **A Readme is a requirement.
 No Readme == No Grade.** <br />